lockan/hassio-git/ReadMe.md

 - Need to store a github private deploy key under `/ssl` on the host called `deploy-hassio-git.key`
 - Public half of the key should be added to the target github repo as a deploy key
 - Mount the ssl folder to `/ssl` when running the container so github can access it.

-## Wait, but why?

-I wanted a way to manage my hass.io config folder as a git repository, but hass.io has no package manager on the host os and does not pre-install git.

-But! hass.io does run docker.

-This runner container can be used to mount your hass.io config folder from the host and then run git operations like you normally would.

 ## Usage